hackscorp/hackscorp.dev/src/standards/javascript/2000-comments/500-api-docs/200-types.md

  */
 ```

-Array-like maps, which map numbers to another value, SHOULD also be defined using the equivalent TypeScript syntax:
+Array-like maps, which map numbers to another value, SHOULD also be declared using the equivalent TypeScript syntax:

 ```js
 /**